Find Out More About the Project

 The Lower Severn Vale Levels, an area of low-lying floodplain along the shore of the Severn Estuary, is a very special place.
 The landscape boasts big skies; a sense of light and vast open space with two colossal white bridges spanning the silt-laden tides of the Severn Estuary.
 It is a landscape full of dynamic, dramatic beauty and panorama; and hidden within this is the human story of interaction with the land that has shaped the distinctive landscape we see today.
 Habitats include river estuary, saltmarsh, orchard and grassland alongside highly industrial areas and suburbs on the edge of Bristol – in them all lie a wealth of wildlife, geology, history and archaeology to be discovered.
 There’s so much to see and do here!

 A Forgotten Landscape is a large-scale natural and cultural heritage project, funded by the Heritage Lottery Fund Landscape Partnership Scheme.
 The project seeks to conserve and enhance the Lower Severn Vale Levels, while improving community access to and engagement with the area’s unique natural and cultural heritage.
-But we can’t do it without your help!
-Learn more about how you can get involved our exciting volunteer opportunities or come and meet us at one of our events.

 To conserve and restore the built and natural features that create the historic landscape character of the Lower Severn Vale Levels.